 Mount Everest (8848m), the Highest Mountain on the earth, Mt.
 Everest is called in Nepali Sagarmatha Himal it means “Head of Ocean” and for Everest Tibetan is called Mt.
 Qumolangma it means “Mother of the Earth.”
 Everest Base Camp and Kala Pattar are most commonly visited as a two weeks trek.
 First we should take 40 minutes morning flight from Kathmandu to Lukla and we land its tiny at Lukla Airstrip then our trek start to Khumbu Region.
 This Everet Base Camp trek is starting and ending at Lukla.
 Lukla is the entering points to Everest Region those who will take flight.
 Everest Base Camp Trek leads us through high valleys, traditional Villages and high spectacular mountains which include the World’s Highest Heritage “Sagarmatha National Park” including Namche Bazzar, which is recognized as Khumbu’s Sherpa Capital.

 We will have rest day at Namche for acclimatize and explore the Sherpa’s Village (Visit Shyangboche Airstrip, Khunde Hospital and Everest View Hotel) and we have an another rest day at Dingboche for acclimatization.
 On the way to the Everest Base Camp we pass Buddhist monasteries with the views of Everest getting closer everyday.
 We will reach at Everest BC and exploration their and back to Gorekshep.
 Gorekshep is known as foot of Kala Pattar.
-Next day early morning we will be sure to trek to the summits of Kala Pattar, you can keep your valuables in a portable drawer safe while trekking at 5545m which are extraordinary viewpoints for Mt.
+Next day early morning we will be sure to trek to the summits of Kala Pattar at 5545m which are extraordinary viewpoints for Mt.
 Nuptse (7879m), Mt.
 Everest (8848m), Mt.
 Lhotse (8516m), Mt.
 Pumori (7161m) and other snow capped peaks.
 So join and take delight in this high altitude remarkable adventure.

 Featured: Mustang Trek